Trish Doyle grew up in country NSW, trained as a school teacher, then worked in schools throughout Sydney's west.

-Trish moved to the Blue Mountains as a sole parent of two boys in 2004.
+Trish moved to the Blue Mountains as a sole parent of her two boys in 2004.

 She taught locally until 2007 when she joined the staff of local State Member Phil Koperberg, where she continued her community advocacy role on issues such as social equity, affordable housing & homelessness, environment protection, and education.

-Since 2011 Trish has worked as a casual teacher and community advocate across a range of issues.
+Between 2011 and 2015, Trish worked as a casual teacher and community advocate across a range of issues.
 She is a Member of the NSW Teachers Federation and the Australian Services Union.

-She believes in maintaining close connections with the community sector, encourages union membership & activism, and has great compassion for the vulnerable and disadvantaged.
+She believes in maintaining close connections with the community sector, encourages union membership & activism, and speaks up for the vulnerable and disadvantaged in our society.